-This quarantine is really forcing creative cooks to go beyond!
+This quarantine is forcing creative cooks to go beyond!
 We just got back from a short quarantine in a cabin in the Black Forest and found nothing in the house to make for dinner.
 I began to clean out the freezer in search of something sustainable.
 Jackpot!
-I was in luck and found a frozen container of pureed pumpkin…humm soup or dessert?
-Ok, so the main meal was really the point right?
-But… this weather made me change my mind.
+I was in luck and found a frozen container of pureed pumpkin…hmm, soup or dessert?
+Ok, so the main meal was the point.
+But, this weather made me change my mind.
 Warm pumpkin bread was calling me.
-Here is it…simple lightly sweetened and delicious alone or with a dollop of Coconut Whipped Cream.
-You can use pureed sweet potatoes or yams, either will work.
+Here is it…simple, lightly sweetened, and delicious alone or with a dollop of Coconut Whipped Cream.
+You can use pureed sweet potatoes or yams.
+Either will work.
 Check your freezer!
-I used an 8×10 oval baking dish but you can make muffins as well.
-Try freezing half the cake or the muffins so you aren’t tempted to eat the whole batch.
+I used an 8×10 oval baking dish, but you can make muffins as well.
+Try freezing half the cake or the muffins, so you aren’t tempted to eat the whole batch.

 Cassava Pumpkin Cake